krx/PracticePlus/README.md

 # PracticePlus

-This mod allows you to set the NJS and note offset for a song in practice mode
+This mod allows you to set the NJS and note offset for a song in practice mode.
+This also expands the range of song speeds that can be selected from 50%-200% to 25%-300%.

 ## Credits